 The base salary is a fixed remuneration paid in cash on a monthly basis.
 It is determined on the basis of the scope and responsibilities of the position, the market value of the role and the qualifications and experience of the incumbent.
-The base salary is reviewed annually based on market salary information, the company's financial affordability and performance, and the evolving experience of the individual in the role.
+The base salary is reviewed annually based on market salary information, considerations from the perspective of the company's financial affordability and performance, and the evolving experience of the individual in the role.